 - a) Inclusive education is based on the belief that each student is an important, accepted member of the school community.
 The term "inclusive education" refers to a process and a value whereby each student is assured equal access to the education options and support provided by this school.
 It is based on the practice that assumes all students have unique talents and needs, and can work together in an educational setting, which accommodates and celebrates their diversity.
 Inclusive education focuses on what students can do, thus creating a sense of oneness and belonging within the classroom. - b) Our Lady of the Lake Catholic School strives to support and complement the parents in their responsibility of being the primary educators of their children.
-Recognizing that a Catholic school should be available to all who desire this educational environment, we strive to accept everyone for whom an appropriate program can be designed and implemented. - c) If a child is identified as a possible special needs child, an academic and psychological assessment will be required.
-Based on the results of assessment, the faculty and administration will determine if Our Lady of the Lake Catholic School can accommodate this child's special needs.
+Recognizing that a Catholic school should be available to all who desire this educational environment, we strive to accept everyone for whom an appropriate program can be designed and implemented. - c) If a child is identified as a possible special needs student, an academic and psychological assessment will be required.
+Based on the results of assessment, the administration will determine if Our Lady of the Lake Catholic School can accommodate this child's special needs.
 On-going communication between the teacher, principal and parents is imperative.
-Should it be determined that Our Lady of the Lake Catholic School is not the appropriate setting, the principal will make every effort to assist the parents in selecting a new educational site.
+Should it be determined that Our Lady of the Lake Catholic School is not the appropriate setting, the administration will make every effort to assist the parents in selecting a new educational site.
+The administration of OLL has the final word in determining if OLL is the proper school for the student. - d) Individualized Learning Plans (ILP) are created (and updated yearly) for students with academic, behavioral, and emotional diagnoses.
+Parents are to cooperate with the school by providing all relevant data and diagnostic information.
+Doctor's